Quincy, Illinois: 19th century

 In 1825, Bluffs renamed their community Quincy and became the seat of government for Adams County, both named after newly elected President John Quincy Adams.
-In addition, they originally named the town square John Square until eventually changing it to Washington Square.
+In addition, they originally named the town square John Square until eventually changing its name to Washington Square.
+In December 1830, Peter Felt, who had recently arrived with his family from New Hampshire, and others held the first service at what would become the first congregational churches in the state.
 In June 1834, Quincy was incorporated, with Archibald Williams, Joseph T. Holmes, S. W. Rogers, Levi Wells, and Michael Mast elected as trustees.
 Quincy incorporated as a city in 1840, with Ebenezer Moore elected as its first mayor.

-In 1837, following the signing of Missouri Executive Order 44, which is an extermination order, many members of the Church of Jesus Christ of Latter-day Saints fled persecution in Missouri and found shelter in Quincy.
+In 1837, following the signing of Missouri Executive Order 44, which called for the expulsion of Mormons from Missouri and the extermination of those who refused, many members of the Church of Jesus Christ of Latter-day Saints fled persecution in Missouri and found shelter in Quincy.
 Despite being vastly outnumbered by Mormon refugees, residents provided food and lodging for the displaced people.
 Joseph Smith then led members of the Church of Jesus Christ of Latter-day Saints 40 mi upstream to Nauvoo, Illinois, in hopes of finding a permanent home.
-Also in 1838, Quincy sheltered the Pottawatomie tribe as they were forcibly relocated from Indiana to Kansas.
+Also in 1838, Quincy sheltered the Potawatomi tribe as they were forcibly relocated from Indiana to Kansas.

 The 1850s and 1860s brought increased prosperity to Quincy.
 Steamboats and railroads began linking Quincy to places west, making the city a frequent destination for immigrants.
 The founding of the Chicago, Burlington and Quincy Railroad in 1855, and the construction of the Quincy Rail Bridge, were major drivers for creating a transportation hub in the region to further commerce.
 It is during this time that the city's population grew enormously, from just under 7,000 residents in 1850 to 24,000 by 1870, helping Quincy surpass Peoria in becoming the second-largest city in the state (at that time).

 One famous former resident of Quincy is George E. Pickett.
-The future Confederate general as a young man came to Quincy to live, and learn the law, from his uncle Alexander Johnson in the 1840s.
+The future Confederate general came to Quincy to live as a young man, and learn the law, from his uncle Alexander Johnson in the 1840s.
 Johnson was acquainted with Abraham Lincoln, and Pickett and Lincoln may have even met each other in Quincy.